 I’ve made hundreds of cakes, but you’re looking at the most special.
-My daughter’s 1st birthday was the other week and today I’m sharing the 1st birthday cake I created for her big day.
+Today I’m sharing the cake I created for my daughter’s 1st birthday.

-Noelle’s 1st birthday party had a loose theme of pink + safari animals, just how her nursery is decorated.
+Her 1st birthday party had a loose theme of pink + safari animals.
 I decided a petite zebra cake with strawberry frosting was best for the occasion.

 Baby Girl 1st Birthday Cake

 This is a 6-inch zebra cake, which is chocolate and vanilla cake batter layered into cake pans to resemble zebra stripes.
-It’s scaled down from my original 9-inch version.
-It’s filled with vanilla buttercream and the outside is frosted with naturally colored and flavored strawberry frosting.
-The top is garnished with rainbow sprinkles, a one cake topper, and adorable little animal figures I found at the craft store Michaels.
+It’s scaled down from my original 9-inch zebra cake.
+I filled it with vanilla buttercream and frosted the outside with naturally colored and flavored strawberry frosting.
+The top is garnished with rainbow sprinkles, a one cake topper, and adorable little animal figures I found at Michaels craft store.
 Thank you so much for the inspiration and idea, Facebook group member Amanda!

 The cake decoration was simple and pretty.
 I was so busy leading up to her 1st birthday party and there were so many other desserts that I kept the cake decoration easy.
 Friends and family LOVED it!
 The 6-inch zebra cake turned out even better than the original; it was more buttery and moist, the perfect complement to both vanilla and strawberry frostings.
 Have you made my strawberry frosting before?
 It’s made from freeze-dried strawberries, so it has zero artificial flavor and color.

 Interested in other 6 inch cake recipes?
 Here’s our 6 inch cake recipes page.

 You can find the video displaying exactly how to layer in the cake batters in the original zebra cake blog post.
 It’s surprisingly easy!